Table Rate Shipping

 ↑ Back to top

 Dave’s been pretty successful with t-shirts, so he decides to get into selling jumpers.
 When a customer buys a jumper and a t-shirt, he knows that he can package the t-shirt and jumper together, so he doesn’t want to charge shipping for each separately.
-His base rate for shipping a jumper is £5, and each jumper costs £3 to ship.
+His base rate for shipping a jumper is $5, and each jumper costs $3.
 To create rules for shipping jumpers, he does the following:

-1. Creates a shipping class medium to apply to all of his jumpers
+1. Creates a “Medium” shipping class to apply to all of the jumpers.

 3. Creates the following rules: